smxl/winfix/README.md

 ### Usage

 1a.
-Download cmd and exe
+Download the cmd and exe files

 1b.
-Download Release and unzip
+Download the Release version and unzip it

-2. Run cmd, MUST Run as Administrator
+2. Run the cmd file as an Administrator

 3. Done.